goblinscash/bch-front/README.md

 **Pull Requests**:
 Each PR into `main` will get its own custom URL that is visible on the PR page.
 QA & validate changes on that URL before merging into the deploy branch.

-## 👏🏽 Contributing Guidelines

-We keep an updated list of bugs/feature requests in [Github Issues](https://github.com/SnowbankDAO/snowbank-frontend/issues).

-Once you submit a PR, our CI will generate a temporary testing URL where you can validate your changes.
-Tag any of the gatekeepers on the review to merge them into master.

-*__NOTE__*: For big changes associated with feature releases/milestones, they will be merged onto the `develop` branch for more thorough QA before a final merge to `main`